hippy2981/PasswordValidator/README.md

 Simply add / remove / move around regexs to the required or optional regex lists.

-Note: The password should match the regexs.
-Sometimes, you may want password to not match a regex and the inverse regex could be relatively complicated (ex: `NonRepeating` regex).
+You can also specify regexs that the password should NOT match (ex: `Repeating` regex).

 ####Regexs: